awesomerank/awesomerank.github.io/lists/josephmisiti/awesome-machine-learning.md

 ---
 # Awesome Machine Learning [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg) ★63835](https://github.com/sindresorhus/awesome)

 A curated list of awesome machine learning frameworks, libraries and software (by language).
-Inspired by awesome-php.
+Inspired by `awesome-php`.

 If you want to contribute to this list (please do), send me a pull request or contact me [@josephmisiti](https://twitter.com/josephmisiti)
 Also, a listed repository should be deprecated if: